New Patients

 Temporary Patient Registrations

-If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
+If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP surgery for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
-After three months you will have to re-register as a temporary patient or permanently register with that practice.
+After three months you will have to re-register as a temporary patient or permanently register with that surgery.

-To register as a temporary patient simply contact the local practice you wish to use.
-Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
-You cannot register as a temporary patient at a practice in the town or area where you are already registered.
+To register as a temporary patient simply contact the local surgery you wish to use.
+Surgeries do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
+You cannot register as a temporary patient at a surgery in the town or area where you are already registered.

 Non-English Speakers